Horn Sub...Jr. A 40Hz bass horn

 The Specs for the horn are:

-The subwoofer must be corner loaded to improve low frequency extension and sensitivity.
-In my model using McBeans Horn Response program, I guessed the expansion of the corner that the subwoofer will sit in.
+The subwoofer must be corner loaded to achieve the target low frequency extension and sensitivity.
+In my model using David McBeans Horn Response program, I guessed the expansion of the corner that the subwoofer will sit in.
 Changing this figure significantly does not alter the resulting frequency response very much, so the error in this guess is not important.
 If it is desired that this sub be used away from a corner, multiple boxes will be required to provide a large enough mouth.
 Two against a wall or four on the ground in an open space would produce the predicted response.
-A normal domestic listening room is acoustically even more constained than the above model.
+A normal domestic listening room is acoustically even more constrained than the above model.

 The horn fires into the corner at 45degrees with the horn mouth touching the two walls, creating a triangle in the corner between the top of the box and the corner itself.
 Firing the horn at the corner at 90 degrees raises the LF cutoff by some 5Hz, with an optimal spacing (around 300mm).

-I have modelled this horn with a number of different 10" drivers, and indeed some 15"s, and it appears to be quite insensitive of the driver used.
-If you have some drivers of interest, plug the specs into McBean's program and see how they model.
-Chassis depth may be an issue when using a 15" driver instead of the dual 10"s.
+I have modeled this horn with a number of different 10" drivers, and indeed some 15"s, and it appears to be quite insensitive of the driver used.
+If you have some drivers of interest, plug the specs into McBean's Hornresponse program and see how they model.
+I have given you the input parameters for this horn, if you are too lazy to enter the numbers for your driver to see if it will work properly, don't email me, I'm too busy to do it for you.
+(This may appear a little strange but I'm amazed by the number of emails I recieve that say something like" I'm too lazy to do this myself, can you do it for me?")
+Chassis depth may be an issue when using a 15" driver instead of the dual 10"s, but since the 15" drivers often need more back chamber volume, the top can be raised to solve both problems.

 Here is a predicted response plot of this horn with the Fane Collosus 15XB.
 A change has been made to the rear chamber to fit the driver.
 The lid has been raised 100mm.
 This increases the rear chamber volume to around 60 liters, which appears about perfect for the Fane driver.
 Sensitivity is just over 106dB/2.83V/1M.
 Like the dual 10" version of this sub, I'd expect extension in room to be quite a bit better than predicted and should be flat to around 30Hz.